bmsienk/dsc-biz-phase1proj/README.md

 2.)
 Does movie runtime have an impact on ratings?

 3.)
 What affects does production budget have on important metrics such as total gross, popularity, and moving rating?

+Our data was sourced through Flatiron school and can be found here [ProjectData](https://github.com/learn-co-curriculum/dsc-project-template/tree/template-aab).
+The relevant data is located in the zippedData/ folder in the template-aab or template-mvp branch.

 # Data Preparation and Analysis